Balancing CI/CD: Managing product development data

 Down the other rainbows-and-sunshine-laden path, we have a data environment utilized by platforms whose underlying structures reflect the data needs they were built to address.
 Every build becomes an iterative process.
 Platforms and data coalesce around each other, and every build reaches its full potential.
 Monoliths are a thing of the past, replaced by a multitude of resilient, specialized products that interact behind the scenes.

 CI/CD pipelines are integral to achieving this goal.
 One of the most damaging aspects of monoliths is that they require an elaborate support infrastructure — developers are constantly being pulled off of forward-moving projects to assist with production implementations and fixes.
-Automated pipelines to production allow developers to constantly look forward, fixing things before they break.
-To have a truly healthy DevOps mindset, this needs to be championed alongside of speed.
+Automated pipelines to production allow developers to look forward, fixing things before they break constantly.
+To have a truly healthy DevOps mindset, this needs to be championed alongside speed.

 Most people have a cursory knowledge of the symbolism of the yin and yang, but one piece of imagery that I find compelling in it is the inverted-color dots on each side.
 The black dot on the white side symbolizes an old yang becoming a young yin, and vice versa.